omundy/learn-javascript/topics/variables/variables.md

 You can store complex types like the [Date Object](https://www.w3schools.com/jsref/jsref_obj_date.asp) in variables as well.

-Run these lines in the Console to see the output.
-The last line concatenates the value of question, an empty space, and the return value of a logical expression.
+1. Run these lines in the Console.

 ```js
 // bind a string